Ready to feel better?

 At our first sessions, we will talk more about how we do this in a way that is specifically tailored to your child and their needs.

-• I incorporate parent coaching into many of my 1:1 therapy work with kids.
+I incorporate parent coaching into many of my 1:1 therapy work with kids.
 No matter what brings your child into my office, we will also have time each session to connect and work on any specific caregiver goals we may have.
 We might practice how to establish clearer expectations for bedtimes, building in more 1:1 time for you and your child to build your relationship, how to not build your child’s anxious thinking up accidentally, how to respond in a tantrum, and so much more.

 I teach evidence-based parenting strategies supported by my training in CBT for Behavior taught by University of Washington’s Harborview Trauma Center and Parent-Child Interaction Therapy.
+I am trained in SPACE protocol, which supports parents in managing their child’s anxiety symptoms without their children needing to attend therapy.